JRL Interiors

 Where to Save and Where to Splurge in Remodeling, Building, or Redecorating

 Whenever you start a new project and start assembling information, sticker shock inevitably kicks in.
-Most people have a budget in mind and decisions about where to spend and where to save must be made on every project.
+Most people have an investment number in mind, and decisions about where to spend and where to save must be made on every project.

 Contingency Funds